 - I'm interested in arguments that assume some form of "common-factor view" about perception and concludes that what we experience, or directly experience, in perception is a narrow range of properties and nothing particular.
-I'm undecided about whether one should accept the premises and therefore the conclusions of these arguments, or reject the conclusions and therefore some premise. ("Visual experience" forthcoming; "On representationalism, common-factorism, and whether consciousness is here and now" 2018; and work in progress).
+I'm undecided about whether one should accept the premises and therefore the conclusions of these arguments, or reject the conclusions and therefore some premise. ("On representationalism, common-factorism, and whether consciousness is here and now" 2018; "Visual experience" 2020).

 - Every third day I believe that all colours are visually complex ("Lessons for Mary" 2004; "Are colours visually complex?"
 2013).